codegtd/certification-java17-1Z0829-approval-strategy/README.md

 ### Disclaimer
 * The purposal here is to document a trajectory of a developer till "1Z0-829 OCD" approval.
-* Describing and sharing experiences/materials.
+* Describing and sharing experiences/materials, use this README.md as template, and document your Journey!
+It can help another people to understand how you got your objective.
 * There will be some textbook reccomendations.
 * Buying the textbooks using the links below, the author will receive a small bonus, but feel free to buy the textbooks whereever you want.
 * Instead of any bonus, the main reason here is to help people, in their journey through the "Java Certification".